openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. note::

-   The Ussuri release of OpenStack supports retyping in-use volumes to and from replication enabled volume types with limited exception of volumes with Metro replication enabled.
+   From the Ussuri release of OpenStack the PowerMax driver supports retyping in-use volumes to and from replication enabled volume types with limited exception of volumes with Metro replication enabled.
 To retype to a volume-type that is Metro enabled the volume **must** first be detached then retyped.
 The reason for this is so the paths from the instance to the Metro R1 & R2 volumes must be initialised, this is not possible on the R2 device whilst a volume is attached.

 .. note::